Energy

 This isn't in South Africa's energy plan, but the department says it wants to start procurement now so that a new nuclear power station will come online after 2030.

-OUTA opposes any deal with Karpowership.
-On 26 April 2022, OUTA filed a review application in the high court, seeking to overturn the National Energy Regulator's decisions to grant the Karpowerships generation licences.
+In April 2022, OUTA filed a review application in the Pretoria High Court, to overturn the National Energy Regulator (Nersa) decisions to grant the Karpowerships generation licences.
+On 31 July 2025, OUTA won the case, when Nersa agreed to withdraw the licences.
+This was the end of the Karpowership project.

 Between December 2015 and January 2016 South Africa’s strategic oil reserves were sold to several companies in secret deals at great cost to the country and without consideration for emergency situations.
 During 2020, these transactions were challenged in court by the current management of the SOEs responsible for the oil.
 In August 2020, OUTA applied to intervene in the case, on behalf of the public.
 On 20 November 2020, the Western Cape High Court overturned the sale in 2015/16 of 10 million barrels of South Africa’s strategic oil reserves.